kadojs/kado/doc/guide/BuildAdminPanel.md

 }
 ```

-The next part of code is the save which pretty much has a lot of the similar
+The save method will allow you to save the changes made on the create or edit
-code except this one will save the route for our db, HelpModel, id, and
+form into the database.
+This is done by passing the contents of `req.body` to
-req.body.
+the `Route.saveRoute` method which handles inserting or updating the database
+record.
 The next section of code you will use the following: `Help.js`.
 ```js

 admin (app) {